 The Company concluded that the GSK Collaboration Agreement is under the scope of ASC 808 as both parties will actively participate in a joint operating activity and are exposed to significant risks and rewards that depend on the activity's commercial success.
 ASC 808 provides that certain transactions between collaborative arrangement participants should be accounted for as revenue under ASC 606 when the collaborative arrangement participant is a customer in the context of a unit of account.
 In those situations, all of the guidance in ASC 606 should be applied, including recognition, measurement, presentation, and disclosure requirements related to such unit of account.
-The unitof-account guidance in ASC 808, which aligns with the guidance in ASC 606 (that is, a distinct good or service) is used when an entity is assessing whether the collaborative arrangement or a part of the arrangement is within the scope of ASC 606.
+The unit-of-account guidance in ASC 808, which aligns with the guidance in ASC 606 (that is, a distinct good or service) is used when an entity is assessing whether the collaborative arrangement or a part of the arrangement is within the scope of ASC 606.

 The Company determined that the co-development in Phases 2 and 3 and the co-commercialization efforts of the GSK Collaboration Agreement represent joint operating activities in which both parties are active participants and of which both parties are exposed to significant risks and rewards that are dependent on the success of the activities.
 Accordingly, the Company is accounting for these activities in accordance with ASC No. 808, Collaborative Arrangements (ASC 808).
 Additionally, the Company has determined that in the context of these activities, GSK does not represent a customer as contemplated by ASC 606-10-15, Revenue from Contracts with Customers - Scope and Scope Exceptions.
-As a result, these activities will be accounted for as a component of the related expense in the period incurred.
+As a result, these activities are accounted for as a component of the related expense in the period incurred.

 GSK is responsible for 60% of the costs related to the Global Development Plan.
-During the three months ended March 31, 2022, the Company expensed approximately \$5.2 million of costs related to the cost-sharing provisions of the GSK Collaboration Agreement, of which approximately \$0.1 million are reimbursable by GSK and recorded as a reduction to research and development expense during the three months ended March 31, 2022.
-As of March 31, 2022 and December 31, 2021, \$0.1 million and \$3.0 million of the reimbursable expenses have not been collected and are included in the prepaid and other current assets in the condensed consolidated balance sheet.
+During the three months ended June 30, 2022, the Company expensed approximately \$5.2 million of costs related to the cost-sharing provisions of the GSK Collaboration Agreement, of which approximately \$2.6 million are payable to GSK and recorded as an expense to research and development expense during the three months ended June 30, 2022.
+During the six months ended June 30, 2022, the Company expensed approximately \$10.5 million of costs related to the cost-sharing provisions of the GSK Collaboration Agreement, of which approximately \$2.8 million are payable to GSK and recorded as an expense to research and development expense during the six months ended June 30, 2022.

+As of June 30, 2022, \$2.6 million of the expenses have not been paid and are included in the accrued expenses and other current liabilities in the condensed consolidated balance sheet.
+As of December 31, 2021, \$3.0 million of the reimbursable expenses have not been collected and are included in the prepaid and other current assets in the condensed consolidated balance sheet.
 The Company and GSK have collectively agreed to spend an aggregate of \$900.0 million on the Global Development Plan.